 The rules are complex.
 In principle, Israeli resident individuals over 18 must file a tax return unless they are eligible for a filing exemption.

 In some countries, including the US and the UK, virtually everyone has to file an annual tax return.
 Here in Israel, to make things easier for some, not everybody has to do so.
-Here is an overview of the requirements for the 2010 tax year, namely the year ended December 31, 2010.
+Here is an overview of the requirements for the 2014 tax year which ended on December 31, 2014.